-The Department of Anesthesia, Critical Care and Pain Medicine (DACCPM) at Massachusetts General Hospital offers two fellows each year a spot in its Regional Anesthesiology and Acute Pain Medicine Fellowship.
+The Department of Anesthesia, Critical Care and Pain Medicine (DACCPM) at Massachusetts General Hospital offers two fellows each year a spot in its ACGME-accredited Regional Anesthesiology and Acute Pain Medicine Fellowship.
 Regional anesthesia for acute pain is a rapidly growing subspecialty within health care.

 During a 12-month period, the fellows will rotate through a broad range of clinical areas including outpatient, inpatient and pediatric regional and acute pain management.
-Fellows will also have the option to extend the fellowship for an additional research year.

 - Ultrasound guided single-shot, peripheral and central neuraxial blocks

-- Use and dosing of methadone
+- Initiation, dosing and pharmacology of methadone

 - Use of high dose opioid PCAs and opioid agonist-antagonists including IV to oral conversions

 - Case conferences